 Squeezed next to that set up was a series of screens showing clips of interviews with modern sex-scientists who described how important their work (halted briefly by the Thatcher government) is to understanding and promoting good sexual health.
 Their work directly led to the HPV immunisation campaigns, to raising awareness of Chlamydia, and of course to proper education about the spread of HIV/AIDS.

 This was a fascinating exhibition for all sorts of reasons, I just wish that it could have been bigger.
 Oh, and one appeal to all exhibition designers – remember what it’s like to walk in to your exhibition for the first time; give people some clues as to which way to go or what the context is to the story you are telling.
 The only sign that greeted us was a No Photography notice (that I gleefully photographed for my collection).

 It’s worth noting that, whilst we were there, the Wellcome’s Reading Room was available for some test public openings.
 We all went up and had a look.
 It’s a beautiful space, filled with art and objects (as well as the books).
 If this is going to be another free public space when it’s properly reopened then it will be worth a visit on its own.

 Of course, it won’t be on its own because they also have Medicine Man (dedicated to Henry Wellcome’s personal collections) and Medicine Now (a brilliant gallery of art meets science); I don’t know why those spaces aren’t packed with people all day long.
 And, until 20 September 2015 they also have The Institute of Sexology which almost certainly will be packed all day (and into the evenings during their late openings and special events).

-In stark contrast to the No Photography regime downstairs, the Reading Room encourages you to engage with the objects so here are a few pics of the Cog team doing just that… And, although there is no photography, there are lots of images from the exhibition available on their website.
+In stark contrast to the No Photography regime downstairs, the Reading Room encourages you to engage with the objects so the Cog team are all from there… And, although there is no photography, there are lots of images from the exhibition available on their website.